NVIDIA/NeMo-RL/docs/guides/sft.md

 ## Example Configuration File

-NeMo-RL allows users to configure experiments using `yaml` config files.
+NeMo RL allows users to configure experiments using `yaml` config files.
 An example SFT configuration file can be found [here](../../examples/configs/sft.yaml).

 To override a value in the config, either update the value in the `yaml` file directly, or pass the override via the command line.
 For example: